DaniCarmo/Elementary-Stars-p2/README.md

 ### Home Page Logo

 - The landing includes the quiz name "Kindergarten Stars" with a logo picture of an open book with pop up features.
-- This section introduces the user to Kindergraten Stars with fun colors and a child friendly vibe and cartton pictures, that follows across the site.
+- This section introduces the user to Kindergraten Stars with fun colors and a child friendly vibe and cartoon pictures, that follows across the site.

 ### Username Input